deekshacoding/Q-A_bot/README.md

 # 🤖 Groq-Powered Q&A Bot

 A fast and intelligent Question & Answer chatbot built with **Python** and the **Groq API**.
-This project allows users to ask questions in natural language  and receive AI-generated responses using Groq's ultra-fast LLM inference.
+This project allows users to ask questions in natural language

 ## 🚀 Features